Ukraine - Unmanned Air Vehicles

 Tiny and not-so-unmanned aerial vehicles are slowly revolutionizing the military.
 For obvious reasons, the world's greatest attention focused on the Turkish model Bayraktar TB2, which repeatedly proved its combat effectiveness in the Middle East and the war in Karabakh.
 These drones were also in service in Ukraine.
 By the end of 2020 there were two such complexes, but "soon the reserves of our army may be replenished", - said the Commander-in-Chief of the Armed Forces of Ukraine, Colonel-General Ruslan Khomchak.

 War dictates its rules.
 In conditions of protracted positional confrontation, UAVs became almost the only means of reconnaissance and surveillance by the Russian occupation forces.
-That is why the widespread use of means to combat enemy drones is one of the top priorities for our military at the forefront.
+That was why the widespread use of means to combat enemy drones was one of the top priorities for our military at the forefront.

 From the very beginning of the Ukrainian-Russian war in 2014, the Armed Forces of Ukraine felt an urgent need for unmanned aerial vehicles.
 Through the efforts of volunteers, civilian vehicles were purchased, which were either used "as is" or, with the help of "people's engineering genius", adapted to the needs of war.
 The military recounts stories about Ukrainian masters who could bring a peaceful quadcopter to the state of a strike drone only through ingenuity.